astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 in [Chapter 1](chSRroots), this is what actually does happen in nature.

+(secClocks)=
 ## Clocks and Rulers

-The theory of Relativity starts with considering motion, which involves changes in location and time.
+The Theory of Relativity starts with considering motion, which involves changes in location and time.
 If we're going to compare the predictions of the theory with actual reality, we're going to need to make careful, quantitative measurements of what actually happens.
 This means we need